dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

 </details>

-## Maintaining Order Fill Amounts

 ### StreamOrderbookFill/ClobMatch
-This message is only used to update fill amounts, it does not cause any modifications to the orderbook data structure (Bids, Asks).
+This message is only used to update fill amounts, it does not add or remove orders from the book but can change the quantity remaining for open orders.

 The `ClobMatch` data structure contains either a `MatchOrders` or a `MatchPerpetualLiquidation` object.
 Match Deleveraging events are not emitted.
 Within each Match object, a `MakerFill` array contains the various maker orders that matched with the singular taker order and the amount of quantums matched.